system-f/fp-course/README.markdown

 ### Progression

-It is recommended to perform some exercises before others.
+We recommend you perform some exercises before others.
 The first step is to inspect the introduction modules.

 * `Course.ExactlyOne`
 * `Course.Validation`